Skip to Main Content Skip to Search

 0 24 25

 Then the (1,1) output value is 0.
 In fact, if the image pixels are nonnegative, which is common, there will be a zero-valued one-pixel-wide border all the way around the edge of the output image.
 This is called a boundary artifact and is undesirable.
 We could avoid this problem by simply excluding external values in our computation of the minimum.
-A mathematical equivalent is to assume external values all equal some constant that is guaranteed to be greater than or equal to all image pixels - like Inf:
+A mathematical equivalent for erosion is to assume external values all equal some constant that is guaranteed to be greater than or equal to all image pixels - like Inf:

 Inf Inf Inf